whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-08-Fabletics-May-2015-Review.md

 ![Fabletics May 2015 Perforation](/img/FableticsMay2015Package2.jpg)
-And I love that their envelopes are perforated, it makes it easy to pen the package.
+And I love that their envelopes are perforated, it makes it easy to open the package.
 <br>

 ![Fabletics May 2015 River of Grass](/img/FableticsMay2015RiverOfGrass.png)